De La Salle Araneta University

+Departments

-De La Salle Araneta University is a Roman Catholic educational institution supervised by the Christian Brothers and inspired by Saint Jean-Baptiste de La Salle.
-The DLSAU is a member school of a 350-year-old international, worldwide network of 1,500 Lasallian educational institutions with 70 universities and colleges in 82 countries.
-The DLSAU focuses on educational programs in agriculture, forestry, and veterinary medicine.
-It also has a basic education department (elementary school and high school) a college and a graduate school department.
-The Basic Education Department is an academic preparatory department for college.
-The College Department offers programs in veterinary medicine, agriculture, forestry, business, HRM and travel tourism management, accountancy, psychology, computer science and education while the graduate school confers the following master's degrees: Master of Arts in education, and Master in management.
+DLSAU has a basic education department (elementary school and high school), a college and a graduate school department.
+The College Department offers programs in veterinary medicine, agriculture, forestry, business, hotel and restaurant management, travel tourism management, accountancy, psychology, computer science and education while the graduate school confers the following master's degrees: Master of Arts in education, and Master in management.
 The university also offers doctoral degree programs in philosophy.

-In June 2011, the De La Salle Agrivet Sciences Institute, located in Bulacan, was established under the leadership of Br.
+In June 2011, the De La Salle Agrivet Sciences Institute, located in Bulacan, was established as a satellite campus under the leadership of Br.
 Narciso S. Erguiza Jr. FSC.
-It is a satellite campus of De La Salle Araneta University in Malabon.
-Its purpose is to be a demonstration site for the university's and DLSP's food, and agriculture science-related programs.
+Its purpose is to be a demonstration site for the university's food, and agriculture science-related programs.

+Athletics

-De La Salle Araneta University has several varsity teams competing in various sports activities such as Basketball, Football, Volleyball, Athletics, Badminton, Swimming, Table tennis, and Taekwondo.
+De La Salle Araneta University has several varsity teams competing in various sports activities such as basketball, football, volleyball, athletics, badminton, swimming, table tennis, and taekwondo bringing 3 gold, 2 silver and 1 bronze (by december 8).